James O'Shaughnessy (American football): New England Patriots

 On April 29, 2017, the Chiefs traded O'Shaughnessy and a sixth-round selection in the 2017 NFL draft to the New England Patriots for a fifth-round selection.
-He was released by the Patriots on September 2, 2017.
+He was released by the Patriots on September 2.

 Jacksonville Jaguars

 On September 3, 2017, O'Shaughnessy was claimed off waivers by the Jacksonville Jaguars.

-On September 10, 2017, in his Jaguars debut, O'Shaughnessy had one reception for 18 yards in a 29–7 victory over the Houston Texans.
+On September 10, in his Jaguars debut, O'Shaughnessy had one reception for 18 yards in a 29–7 victory over the Houston Texans.
 In Week 16 against the San Francisco 49ers, he had five receptions for 39 receiving yards and a receiving touchdown.
 He finished with 14 receptions for 149 receiving yards and one receiving touchdown.

 In the 2018 season, O'Shaughnessy finished with 24 receptions for 214 receiving yards.

 On March 21, 2019, O'Shaughnessy re-signed with the Jaguars.
 In Week 5, against the Carolina Panthers, O’Shaughnessy suffered a torn ACL and was ruled out for the rest of the season.
 He finished with 14 receptions for 153 receiving yards and two receiving touchdowns.
 He was placed on the active/physically unable to perform list by the Jaguars at the start of training camp on August 1, 2020.
 He was moved back to the active roster on August 12.

 O'Shaughnessy re-signed with the Jaguars on March 17, 2021.
-He was placed on injured reserve on September 22, 2021, after suffering an ankle injury in Week 2.
+He was placed on injured reserve on September 22, after suffering an ankle injury in Week 2.
 He was activated on November 27.

 Chicago Bears

 On April 18, 2022, O'Shaughnessy signed with the Chicago Bears.
-He was released on August 30, 2022.
+He was released by the Bears on August 30.